hypered/design/struct/README.md

   `../itcss/` directory).
 - Here we follow ideas from `utopia.fyi`, `every-layout.dev`, the `.flow` class, ...

+In addition of a main CSS file, we can use specific files in "Specimens" to demonstrate specific things (e.g. only the Reset CSS).

+# Using Nix

 We re-use the `gulpfile.js` from `../itcss/` to build the SCSS and Pug templates.
 (So the structure of this directory is similar too.)